cpu0x00/Invoke-AccessCheck/README.md

 check for access using PSRemoting: `Invoke-AccessCheck -PSRemoting` *this method runs the command hostname on all the machines the one returns output is a hit*

-**the script relays on ActiveDirectory Module, if it didn't find it, it pulls it and imports automatically**
+**the script relies on ActiveDirectory Module, if it didn't find it, it pulls it and imports automatically**